csqjxiao/FlowScope/README.md

 parameter specifications：

             input_dir:  the path to input data;
             output_dir: the path to output result;
             block_num:  numbers of suspicious transactions you want to detect;

   input data: decribe the transaction between two  adjacent layer, which should be named as fs1.csv, fs2.csv ... fsn.csv .

-              fs1.csv describes the transactions be source layer and the first middle layer.
+            fs1.csv: describes the transactions between source layer and the first middle layer.
+            ...
+            fsi.csv: describes the transactions between current i-th layer and the next layer.
+            ...
-              fsn.csv describes the transactions be source layer and the first middle layer.
+            fsn.csv: describes the transactions between last middle layer and the destination layer.

   ouput data: the most suspicous accouts in each layer.

             rown.csv: the source  account of the n-th suspicious transactions； coln.csv: the destination  account of the n-th suspicious transactions； midk_n. csv: the middle account in k-th middle layer of the n-th suspicious transactions；